fkellner/jeniffer2/USER_MANUAL.md

 Version 2 is using the Adobe licensed open DNG format as input instead of the proprietary Nikon NEF format.

 JENIFFER2 is Open Source Software for developing DNG files to TIFF, JPEG or PNG, offering a big choice of demosaicing algorithms.
+It also offers tools to inspect metadata and compare the results of different algorithms.

+Jeniffer2 is Open Source Software, you can check out the code on [GitHub](https://github.com/fkellner/jeniffer2)!

 ## Prerequisites

-### Pre-Packaged Binaries
+### Pre-Packaged Binaries (Experimental)

-We currently provide 3 binaries:
+We currently provide 4 binaries:

 - `jeniffer2-linux-x64.bin` for Linux Systems with Intel or AMD processors
 - `jeniffer2-windows-x64.exe` for Windows Systems with Intel or AMD processors
 - `jeniffer2-mac-x64.bin` for MacOS Systems with Intel processors

-And an experimental binary for when you are on a mac with aarch64 (Apple Silicon/M1 chips).

-If you are on an ARM architecture or a mac with aarch64 (Apple Silicon/M1) you need to use the Jar distribution.
+- `jeniffer2-mac-aarch64.bin` for MacOS Systems with aarch64 (Apple Silicon) (experimental, may need to use JAR distribution instead)

 _If you are on an entirely different OS or use 32bit-Architecture, you need the source code to add some native libraries and compile Jeniffer2 yourself._

-### Jar Distribution
+### Jar Distribution (Recommended)

-JENIFFER requires you to have a Java Runtime Environment (JRE) of Version 17 or higher installed.
+The Jar distributions(`jeniffer2.jar`, `jeniffer2-cli.jar`) require you to have a Java Runtime Environment (JRE) of Version 17 or higher installed.

 You can check the version of your installed JRE by opening a command prompt